pratapladhani/mcs-labs/labs/agent-builder-sharepoint/README.md

-# Create your own SharePoint-based AI assistant with Copilot Studio Lite
+# Create your own SharePoint-based AI assistant with the lite experience of Copilot Studio in Microsoft 365 Copilot (formerly Copilot Studio agent builder)

 Build an intelligent sales admin assistant that analyzes SharePoint data using code interpreter and image generation features in Copilot Studio Lite.